 What is Candidate 101 Training?

-Women are at the forefront of addressing the needs and issues that affect their families and communities.
+Women address the issues that affect their families and communities every day.
 Annie’s List knows that by working together and building coalitions to solve problems close to home, today’s little league fundraiser or zoning commission volunteer is tomorrow’s candidate for office.

-Annie’s List aims to assist these amazing moms, daughters, professionals, campaign volunteers, activists, and students as they make the decision to extend their service and prepare to run for elected office.
-Changing the face of power truly starts here.
+Annie’s List aims to assist these amazing moms, daughters, professionals, campaign volunteers, activists and students as they make the decision to extend their service and prepare to run for elected office.
+Changing the face of power starts here.

 Austin trainees in December 2013 with State Representative Donna Howard of Austin.

 Fort Worth trainees in August 2013 with State Representative Nicole Collier of Fort Worth.

 Dallas trainees in July 2013 with State Representative Mary Gonzalez of El Paso.